top of page

 ABOUT VYB3 & CO.

-Streetwear brand celebrating: purpose, grind, and ambition!
-Inspired by urban and hip-hop culture, VYB3 & Co. first debuted as a hip-hop blog in 2018.
-It quickly became a hub for topics & events on hip-hop culture and music in and outside the GTA.
+Streetwear brand built for: legacy, purpose, and ambition!
+Inspired by urban and hip-hop culture, VYB3 & Co. first debuted as an urban blog in 2018.
+It quickly became a hub for topics & events on urban/hip hop culture and music in and outside the GTA.

-Since then, the female-owned business expanded into an apparel line, encouraging urban youth and others to remember that their dreams are valid.
-You don't need to shoot like Kobe, kick like Messi or spit like Drake - just become obsessed with the process!
+Since then, the Latina-owned business expanded into an apparel line, encouraging supporters to remember: your dreams are VALID!
+You don't need to shoot like Kobe, kick like Messi or spit like Drake - just find what you do and give it 365!

 No gossip or gimmicks